 Sunny Health and Fitness SF-B2952 Bike

-Seen in several best stationary upright exercise bikes under 300, the Sunny Health & Fitness stationary upright bike provides eight levels of magnetic resistance on a smooth belt drive system.
+Seen in several best stationary upright exercise bikes under 300, the Sunny Health & Fitness SF-B2952 stationary upright bike provides eight levels of magnetic resistance on a smooth belt drive system.
 If that’s not enough to keep you moving, you can personalize your workout type and track your exercise intensity with the integrated hand pulse sensors.

 In terms of other features to keep you going strong, there are the performance monitor and device holder.
 The performance monitor stays busy tracking the most important variables, including your RPM, speed, distance, time, and pulse, and also displays a calendar, clock, temperature, and thermometer.